How to produce accurate transcripts of interviews and focus groups

-To produce perfect transcripts of interviews and focus groups, you need:
+To produce accurate transcripts of interviews and focus groups, you need:

 Although you don’t need to be able to type at 100 words per minute, a working transcriptionist needs to be able to type at least 80 words per minute with pretty good accuracy.

 You need to be able to touch-type; that is, type without glancing down at the keys.
-Whilst you’re listening to what is being said in the recording (via your earphones) you need to be simultaneously typing what is being said and, at the same time, reading what you are typing on the computer screen and correcting mistakes (such as misheard words) as you go.
+Whilst you’re listening to what is being said in the recording (via your earphones) you need to be simultaneously typing what is being said and, at the same time, reading what you are typing on the computer screen and correcting mistakes as you go.
+(See: Can you touch-type?)

-In addition, you need to be able to listen, and I mean really listen so that you understand what people are saying because you have to comprehend the meaning and context of people’s comments in order to accurately transcribe what they are saying.
-You also need to be able to understand what people are saying when they don’t speak English well or speak with a very strong accent and to do this, you need a bit of experience in talking to or transcribing people from non-English speaking backgrounds.
+You need to be able to not just hear, but listen, so you understand what people are saying.
+Because you have to comprehend the meaning and context of people’s comments in order to accurately transcribe what they are saying.
+You also need to be able to understand what people are saying when they don’t speak English well, or speak with a very strong accent, so you need experience in listening to people from non-English speaking backgrounds.

-The purpose of correct spelling and punctuation is to make the meaning of the text as clear as possible.
+Spelling and punctuation are written, not verbal, aspects of communication.
+The purpose of correct spelling and punctuation in any text is to make the meaning of that text as clear as possible.

-As spelling and punctuation are written, not verbal, tools, your job as transcriptionist is not only to accurately transcribe the words that are spoken; it's also to make sure all the spelling is correct and that the text is punctuated 1) to accurately reflect the statements and intent of the person speaking, and 2) so that the text is as easy to read and understand as possible.
-With the right punctuation and presentation, even rambling focus group conversations involving multiple interruptions and red-herring comments can be presented as clear, easy-to-read transcripts.
+Your role as a transcriptionist is not only to accurately transcribe the words that are spoken.
+It’s also to make sure all the spelling is correct and that the text is punctuated so that it: 1) accurately reflects the statements and intent of the person speaking, and 2) is as easy to read and understand as possible.
+With the right punctuation and presentation, even a rambling focus group conversation involving multiple interruptions can be presented as a clear, easy-to-read transcript.

-Note: you should always type exactly what is said, even when people use incorrect grammar, so that the transcript accurately reflects the comments that have been made.
-A transcriptionist should only correct the wording of transcripts where 1) they are transcribing dictation (which usually needs some editing), or 2) they have been asked to edit the transcripts to improve clarity.
+Note: in a verbatim transcript, you should always type exactly what is said, even when people use incorrect grammar or made-up words, to accurately reflect the comments that have been made.
+The transcriptionist should only correct the words in a transcript if they: 1) are transcribing dictation (which usually needs editing), or 2) have been asked to edit the transcripts.